akshell/docs/ref/ak/base.rst

 .. data:: global

-   A global object reference; an analog of ``window`` property in client-side JavaScript.
+   The global object reference; an analog of the ``window`` property in client-side JavaScript.

 Object Functions and Methods